 - 56.1.
 An HFC shall, before opening a branch or an office in India, inform the NHB in writing, of its intention to open a branch or an office. - 56.2.
 No housing finance company shall open a branch outside India. - 56.3.
 No housing finance company shall open a representative office outside India without obtaining prior approval in writing from the NHB. - 56.4.
-The application from HFC seeking approval shall be considered keeping in view the Chapter XII of Master Direction Non-Banking Financial Company Systemically Important Non-Deposit taking Company and Deposit taking Company (Reserve Bank) Directions, 2016 as updated from time to time, issued by the Reserve Bank of India and shall be subject to the following: - a.
+The application from HFC seeking approval shall be considered keeping in view the instructions prescribed in Paragraph 46 of Master Direction Reserve Bank of India (Non-Banking Financial Company Scale Based Regulation) Directions, 2023 as updated from time to time, issued by the Reserve Bank of India and shall be subject to the following: - a.
 The representative office can be set up outside India for the purpose of liaison work, undertaking market study and research but not undertaking any activity which involves outlay of funds, provided it is subject to regulation by a regulator in the host country.
 As it is not envisaged that such office would be carrying on any activity other than liaison work, no line of credit should be extended. - b.
 The HFC shall obtain periodical reports about the business undertaken by the representative office outside India.
 If the representative office has not undertaken any activity or such reports are not forthcoming, the approvals given for the purpose shall be reviewed/ recalled.